hiimtaylorjones/heroku-consulting-example/development_notes.md

 After some internet snooping, I came across a Heroku [article](https://devcenter.heroku.com/articles/rails4) about Rails 4 and logging on Heroku.
 I remember one of the things that stood out to me about my heroku deployment output was how I didn't have `rails_12factor` installed and how that was going to limit a lot of the insights and features I could leverage.
 Let's try that.

+After deployment, we find that installing `rails_12factor` was the correct solution.
+Our logs now output as expected.

 # Development Log

 ## October 12 2018